Amitpandey992/Lead-Validator/README.md

-# Velloko - Lead Validation System
+# Lead Validation System

-Velloko is a comprehensive full-stack application designed for managing and validating leads.
+LeadValidator is a comprehensive full-stack application designed for managing and validating leads.
 It features a secure authentication system, a dashboard to manage lead sources, and a public API for validating leads from external sources.

 ## 🚀 Technology Stack